rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Here is a relevant discussion on reddit: [NoRecursiveLet](https://www.reddit.com/r/haskell/comments/lxnbrl/ghc_proposal_norecursivelet_prevent_accidental/).
 Thinking about reducing extraneous load could impact such discussion (in this case, by supporting the proposal).

 My second point is the recurring one, types and abstractions can play a big role in reducing bugs.
 Hopefully types and abstractions themselves are bug free!

 _side_note_start
 **There is a alien civilization** of programmers who analyze their bugs, Alien PL designers consider these analyses to decide which features are in and which are out.
 Their PLs do not even have strings.
+You can do a lot of harm with just strings.
 _side_note_end

 ## Extraneous nature of abstraction